richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 To run the file `run.py`:
 ```
 enter the shell command given below in the anaconda prompt at the location of our 'Tensorflow' folder
+This will take some time just wait.
+Press 'q' to terminate the program

 ```